 There are a few things wrong with that example.

 First – NEVER drop off a gift unless you absolutely cannot get around it.
 You’re there to show your appreciation and, of course, to have the ability to be in front of your client and have a meaningful conversation.
-This time of year is excellent to have strategic, future based, non-transactional conversations.
+This time of year is excellent to have strategic, future-based, non-transactional conversations.
 Don’t waste any opportunities to talk to your customers.
+Now, COVID has definitely interrupted our ability to show up in person, but you can add a special touch by sending a personalized video message to coincide with the delivery of a gift.

 Second – What if your customer doesn’t like those cookies.
 Or any cookies.
 Or sweets.
 Or donuts.
 Or Fruitcake.
 And, do they need another stainless-steel travel coffee mug with your logo on it?
 They’ve probably got a cabinet full of those.
 And gift cards – half of those probably get regifted to children or other staff.
 Again, don’t waste your opportunity here and miss the mark with a generic or impersonal gift.
 It doesn’t have to be expensive or grand to be effective.